ramuskay/doc/homelab.md

 - `generate.sh`: Generate the butane config and therefore the ignition one.
 Copy at the right place also.
 - `rebuild_node.sh`: Force boot on PXE and the wanted node (doing some mandatory prerequisite actions).
 - `rebuild_cluster.sh`: Force boot on PXE and restart all the nodes.

+# K3s install

+## Cilium

+## API HA

+I needed the following for my cluster :

+- A single point of contact for the API
+  - When I want to reach it for API calls or a node joining the cluster
+- Full availability if a node come down
+  - That eliminates DNS round robin for instance

+That why I chose Kube-VIP.
+It's a daemonset that is deployed during the creation of the cluster.
+Kube-VIP uses a leader election mechanism (using Kubernetes Lease or Raft).
+The elected leader owns and advertises the VIP.

+If the leader node goes down:

+- Leader lease expires
+- Another node is elected
+- The new node starts advertising the VIP
+- Traffic fails over seamlessly